NBA Rumors: Terry Rozier To Spurs Is An ‘Intriguing Possibility’ For Celtics Guard, Says Bill Simmons

 When Kyrie Irving went down with an injury late in the 2017-18 regular season, Terry Rozier stepped up as the Boston Celtics’ starting point guard and played a key role for the team up until the Eastern Conference Finals, where they lost in seven games to the Cleveland Cavaliers.
-However, Rozier has since returned to his usual backup duties and had recently commented about how “tough” it is not to get consistent minutes behind the now-healthy Irving.
-While recent rumors have suggested that some of the NBA’s weaker teams might be interested in Rozier’s services, The Ringer’s Bill Simmons believes that there’s an outside chance the traditionally powerful San Antonio Spurs could make a move for the 24-year-old guard.
+However, Rozier has since returned to his usual backup duties — and had recently commented about how “tough” it is not to get consistent minutes behind the now-healthy Irving.
+While recent rumors have suggested that some of the NBA’s weaker teams might be interested in Rozier’s services, The Ringer’s Bill Simmons believes that there’s an outside chance that the traditionally powerful San Antonio Spurs could make a move for the 24-year-old guard.

-On Wednesday, Simmons took to Twitter to comment on the situation with Rozier, noting that he has been “unhappy” with his lack of playing time since the start of the 2018-19 season, and that team executives are likely aware that the Celtics might have to trade him.
-He mentioned the Phoenix Suns (2-8) and Orlando Magic (4-7), two struggling teams in need of a starting-caliber point guard, as the two potential destinations that “make the most sense,’ but added that there’s an “intriguing possibility” the Spurs, who are tied for fourth place in the Western Conference with a 6-4 record, might be interested as well.
+On Wednesday, Simmons took to Twitter to comment on the situation with Rozier, noting that he has been “unhappy” with his lack of playing time since the start of the 2018-19 season — and that team executives are likely aware that the Celtics might have to trade him.

+Simmons mentioned the Phoenix Suns (2-8) and Orlando Magic (4-7) — two struggling teams in need of a starting-caliber point guard — as the two potential destinations that “make the most sense.”
+The sports pundit then added that there’s an “intriguing possibility” that the Spurs, who are tied for fourth place in the Western Conference with a 6-4 record, might be interested as well.

 Terry Rozier reportedly is unhappy with his playing time in Boston, and NBA teams have contacted the Celtics about a trade.